Unit K202 – Understanding Communication with Deafblind People

 Common errors to avoid in your coursework

-• Misconception: All deafblind people use the same communication method.
-Correction: Communication methods vary widely based on the individual's level of hearing and vision loss, age of onset, and personal preference.
-Some may use BSL, others tactile signing, and some may rely on clear speech with visual aids.
-Always ask the person what works best for them.
+- Misconception: All deafblind people use the same communication method.
+Correction: Communication preferences vary widely; some use BSL, others rely on tactile signing, speech, or a combination.
+Always ask the individual what works best for them.

 Frequently Asked Questions